Travelgate/documentation/kb/our-products/are-you-a-buyer/getting-started-with-hotel-x-buyers-api/hotel-x-credentials.md

 ### Apikey☑️
 An Apikey is a unique alphanumeric code that serves as a form of authentication required for accessing Hotel-X API.
 This key must be included in the HTTP Authorization request header to verify and authenticate the user agent with the server.
 It acts as a secure identifier, ensuring that only authorized users can make requests and access the API's functionalities.
 You can find your Apikey (**encrypted**) and generate new ones in section Connections > [API Settings](https://app.travelgatex.com/connections/settings).

-1. APP access: Log in with your credentials [here](https://www.travelgatex.com/).
+1. APP access: Log in with your credentials [here](https://www.travelgate.com/).
-1. Connections: Click on "Connections" in the top menu.
-Then, click on "[API Settings](https://app.travelgatex.com/connections/settings)".
+2. Click on the 'Manage > API Keys' section.
+You can find it in the menu that appears when you click on your user icon in the top right corner of the screen.
-1. API Settings: List of API Keys associated with your Organization (encrypted).
-Simply click in the ["You can manage your API Keys here"](/kb/connections/connections-settings) in the yellow callout in order to visualize this information.
+3. API Settings list: List of API Keys associated with your Organization (encrypted).
+You can also generate new API keys by clicking the 'Create New API Key' button and completing the required form.
 Please note that API Keys cannot be retrieved; therefore, ensure you keep a record of yours once created.

 	:::info
 	Please keep in mind that the Apikey will remain consistent across both test and production environments.